a

 Industrial lagers

-However encouraging the last couple of decades may have been for consumers trying to access buy interesting beers, around 90% of the beer drunk in the world comes from a narrow range of relatively dull styles …
+However encouraging the last couple of decades may have been for consumers trying to access interesting beers, around 90% of the beer we drink comes from a narrow range of relatively dull styles …

 Authentic lagers